 Does it protect me on public Wi-Fi?

 A browser proxy provides some level of IP masking for browser traffic, but it’s not a substitute for a full security solution on public networks.
 A full VPN is generally safer for public Wi-Fi.
-Is edge better than google: comparing edge versus chrome performance, privacy, extensions, and VPN integration in 2025
+How to use edge free vpn for privacy, security, and streaming on Windows with Edge extensions and system-wide VPNs 2026

 Will it slow down my internet?